10 MMA Strike Techniques You Need To Learn

 The jab is a speed and setup technique.
 It’s to be executed as fast as possible toward the opponent and then retracted back just as fast.
 The jab is useful as it sets up other techniques in your striking arsenal.

 The second technique is the cross, sometimes known as the straight power punch is the first shot you should learn with your power hand.
-It’s called the cross as this shot literally crosses your body as you throw it.
+It’s called the cross as this shot crosses your body as you throw it.
 It’s a very powerful shot and is a very straight shot toward the opponent.

 This strike, if it lands, can end a fight and fast.
 So learn the cross, it’s essential for your striking arsenal.
 A great example of someone using the cross is Conor McGregor.
 Watch his fight with Jose Aldo to see how effective a cross can be.

 The third technique is the hook.
 As the word of this strike suggests, this technique is thrown in the shape of a hook.
 The hook is an incredibly powerful strike that most fights tend to be finished by.
 You can throw a hook with both your lead hand and your rear hand.
-Throwing a hook requires a twisting motion in your body in order to generate power.
+Throwing a hook requires a twisting motion in your body to generate power.

 There are many MMA examples of the hook, however, you can watch Robbie Lawler’s fights to see how he uses them effectively.